 – A Graphical User Interface (GUI) to configure data replication.

 Cloud-based data integration requires strong security.
-At-rest Snowflake provides this, but you must ensure data security during ingestion.
-HVR provides enterprise-grade security features to avoid data breaches into Snowflake:
+At-rest Snowflake provides this, but you must ensure data security during data transfer and ingestion.
+HVR provides enterprise-grade security features to avoid data breaches:

-- AES256 encryption of data crossing the wire using unique encryption certificates.
+– AES256 encryption throughout the entire data replication pipeline, using industry best practices including a wallet and unique encryption certificates.

 – Support for OS-level and LDAP authentication, as well as custom plugin-based authentication.